 Gift certificates for Radium, Miette and Banff Upper Hot Springs are available and can be purchased at each facility’s reception desk.

-Radium Hot Spring is now open.
-Please be prepared for your visit to be different than in the past in the following ways:
+Radium Hot Springs is open.
+Please be prepared for your visit to be different than in the

-Reduced hours to allow for additional cleaning by staff;
+Hours have been adjusted to allow for additional cleaning by staff.

 Towels and swimsuits are not available to rent.

-Parks Canada reminds all visitors to arrive prepared to visit the national parks.
+Parks Canada reminds all visitors to plan ahead.
 Every visit should start with a trip to Parks Canada's How to visit during COVID-19 webpage.
 Here you can find up to date information on what is open, what is closed and how to visit the park safely.
 When visiting national parks, only visit areas that are open, always adhere to the guidance of public health authorities, and be respectful of other visitors.

 Is the hot springs water chlorinated?